 The insights leader looks out for their team and budgets and makes sure they have enough research projects to keep them busy next year.

-And agency planners, even those who claim to be ‘neutral’ won’t be able to help themselves steering the conversation to a media / advertising / digital / innovation led outcome.
-Whichever one just happens to reflect the ‘value add’ their agency offers.
+And agency planners, even those who claim to be ‘neutral’ won’t be able to stop themselves from steering the conversation to a media / advertising / digital / innovation outcome.
+Whichever one reflects the ‘value add’ their agency offers.

-Whoever owns the marketing planning process facilitation role should be free of bias.
-Make clear their role isn’t about the actual problem or the decision outcome.
+Whoever owns the marketing planning process facilitation role should be bias-free.
+Make clear their role isn’t about the problem or the decision outcome.
 They don’t need to throw in ideas and knowledge.
 The ideas and knowledge come from the subject matter experts in the process.

-You could ask someone from another function in your business or a specialist facilitator to do it.
+You should ask someone from another function or a specialist facilitator to do it.
 Someone who understands the need for an unbiased process.

 Make it an actionable document